dayhofflabs/chemical-learning/README.md

 - ❌ **Commercial use**: Prohibited without separate commercial licensing
 - 📧 **Commercial inquiries**: [info@dayhofflabs.com](mailto:info@dayhofflabs.com)

-See [skills/LICENSE](skills/LICENSE) for full terms or visit [https://polyformproject.org/licenses/noncommercial/1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0)

 ## Contributing

 This repository is maintained by Dayhoff Labs.
 For questions or issues, please open a GitHub issue.